jorgebastida/gordon/docs/lambdas.rst

 ``java`` and ``java8``                                   ``java8``
 =======================================================  ================

-If you don't specidy any runtime, Gordon tries to auto detect it based on the extensions of the ``code`` file.
+If you don't specify any runtime, Gordon tries to auto detect it based on the extensions of the ``code`` file.

 =====================  ===============
-Extension              Runtime
+Extension              AWS Runtime
 =====================  ===============
 ``.js``                ``nodejs4.3``
 ``.py``                ``python2.7``
 =====================  ===============

-For folder based lambdas (like ``java``) the code is a directory and not a file, so the runtime can't be inferred.
+For folder based lambdas the ``code`` property is a directory and not a file, so the runtime can't be inferred.

-For these situations, you can specify the runtime using this setting.
+For these situations, you can manually specify the runtime using this setting:

 .. code-block:: yaml